-Basic construction - Hardening
+Basic construction

-The basic design of the cars is a piece of thin wood with screw eyes or plastic tubes that serve as bearing for attaching the axles, or a plastic girder with holes for the axles.
+The basic design of the car is a piece of thin wood with screw eyes or plastic tubes that serve as bearing for attaching the axles.
 The kits come with a set of gears which fit either on the motor shaft or on the axles.
 Be sure to make sure the motor engages the drive gear on the axle without rubbing or slipping.
 You can attach the motor with hot glue because it most likely will not have to change.
-The small tabs on the motor are hard for younger kids to connect to with clip leads and they tend to pull loose from the motor as excitement builds.
-Solder 2" red and black wires to the motor and then reinforce the contact with the wire with hot glue.
-On the other end attach a crimping wire connector or lug to make an easy place to connect the alligator clips.
+It's better to attach the cell (s) with foam tape or rubber band so you can try different arrangements.
+If you have short time you can preassemble the screw eyes, motor and gears so that student just do the last step.